 If you think keeping your teenager out of the mall will keep money in your pocket, think again: dELiA*s has her covered -- or almost covered -- with bare-midriff peasant tops, short shorts, and barely-there sandals, not to mention Feng Shui necklaces and iridescent lip gloss.
-The multi-channel retailer sells trendy clothing, accessories, and home furnishings to teenage girls through about 110 dELiA*s stores, a catalog, and its website.
-The stores, located in about 35 states along the East Coast and in the Midwest, offer apparel and accessories under the dELiA*s and to a lesser extent national brands.
-The firm's Alloy lifestyle brand sells apparel and accessories targeting young women online and by catalog.
+The multi-channel retailer sells trendy clothing, accessories, and home furnishings to teenage girls through about 100 dELiA*s stores, a catalog, and its website.
+The stores, located in 30-plus states along the East Coast and in the Midwest, offer apparel and accessories under the dELiA*s and to a lesser extent national brands.
+After failing to find a buyer, dELiA*s filed Chapter 11 in late 2014.

 After struggling for years dELiA*s in December 2014 filed for Chapter 11 bankruptcy protection.
 The company, which listed its debt at $32.2 million and assets at $74 million, said it would liquidate its merchandise after reporting negative cash flow of $30 million for the first half of the year.
 It follows fellow tween retailer Deb Shops and adult stores Loehmann's and Coldwater Creek into protection.

 New York-based dELiA*s has 101 stores in 32 states.
 Its largest markets include New Jersey, New York, and Texas.

 dELiA*s sells apparel and accessories through its retail stores (70% of sales) and direct to its young customers via catalog and online.
 The chain circulated approximately 19.8 million direct mail catalogs for its dELiA*s brand, and sent, on average, about 9 million emails per week to its target audience.
 In June 2013, the company sold its Alloy subsidiary, a direct-only lifestyle brand that sold branded junior apparel (including plus sizes), accessories, footwear, and outerwear to young women.